hen leaves have turned to blood and rust

 Whose mortal wound compelled him stare:

-Above its neck was nought but air!
+Above its neck was naught but air!

 Such visions can't be of this world;